CRAG666/code_runner.nvim/README.md

 # Introduction

-When I was still going to university, it was common to try multiple programming languages, at that time I used vscode which with a single complement allowed me to execute many programming languages, I left the ballast that electron apps are and I switched to neovim, I searched the internet and eventually I found a lot of plugins but none of them I liked (maybe I don't search well) so I started adding autocmds like I didn't would have a tomorrow, this was working fine but I'm lazy to do it (it might work for ti, if you only program in one or three languages at most).
-So I decided to make this add-on and since the migration of my commands was very fast, it was just copy and paste and everything was working.
-Currently I no longer test many languages, and I work in the professional environment, this plugin is still my Swiss army knife.
+When I was still in college it was common to try multiple programming languages, at that time I used vscode that with a single plugin allowed me to run many programming languages, I left the ballast that are electron apps and switched to neovim, I searched the Internet and finally i found a lot of plugins, but none of them i liked (maybe i didn't search well), so i started adding autocmds like i don't have a tomorrow, this worked fine but this is lazy (maybe it will work for you, if you only programs in one or three languages maximum).
+So I decided to make this plugin and since the migration of my commands was very fast, it was just copy and paste and everything worked.
+Currently I don't test many languages anymore and work in the professional environment, but this plugin is still my swiss army knife.

 ### Requirements